Rust code is incorrect if it exhibits any of the behaviors in the following

 consequence, if the span is empty, "dangling" is the same as "non-null".
 Note

 metadata is never too large.
-In particular, allocations and therefore slices
+In particular, allocations and therefore slices and strings

 cannot be bigger than